ydahal1/ydahal1/jokes.md

-What do you call two guys hanging out by your window?
-Kurt & Rod.
+What do you call a droid that takes the long way around?
+R2 detour.

 [
-Sun Aug 30 00:46:00 UTC 2026
+Mon Aug 31 00:46:46 UTC 2026
  ]